-Magnetic locators are used in finding ferrous metals only while metal detectors are used for finding all kinds of minerals.
+Magnetic locators are used to finding ferrous metals only, while metal detectors are used to find all kinds of minerals.

 Furthermore, their functionalities are of no equal.
 In other words, magnetic locators are primarily active in the finding of ferrous metals than the latter.
 Its sensitivity is regardless of the size of the ferrous metal that one is searching for or the distance of the insulating material demarcating the ferrous metal to the tip of magnetic locators.

 Nonetheless, there are quite a lot of peculiarities that differentiate the two from one another.
 In this article, we’ll be considering eight significant factors that differentiate them from each other.